schlomo/magic-zebra-printer/README.md

     * `~/Applications/Zebra Printer.app/Contents/document.wflow`

    In each file, search for `/Users/schlomo/src/magic-zebra-printer` and replace it with the path where you checked out the Git repo.

+3. Open the "Privacy & Security" settings and add the `Zebra Printer` Application from your `$HOME/Applications` to the list of applications with *Full Disk Access*.
+This will enable drag and drop for the application without a security confirmation.

 Now you should be able to use the Zebra Printer as a PDF Print Action, as a Service in other apps and Finder and as a standalone application which can serve as a drag-and-drop target.